Electronic oscillator: History

-The vacuum-tube feedback oscillator was invented around 1912, when it was discovered that feedback ("regeneration") in the recently invented audion vacuum tube could produce oscillations.
+The vacuum-tube feedback oscillator was invented around 1912, when it was discovered that feedback ("regeneration") in the recently invented audion (triode) vacuum tube could produce oscillations.
 At least six researchers independently made this discovery, although not all of them can be said to have a role in the invention of the oscillator.
 In the summer of 1912, Edwin Armstrong observed oscillations in audion radio receiver circuits and went on to use positive feedback in his invention of the regenerative receiver.
 Austrian Alexander Meissner independently discovered positive feedback and invented oscillators in March 1913.
 Irving Langmuir at General Electric observed feedback in 1913.
 Fritz Lowenstein may have preceded the others with a crude oscillator in late 1911.
 In Britain, H. J. Round patented amplifying and oscillating circuits in 1913.
 In August 1912, Lee De Forest, the inventor of the audion, had also observed oscillations in his amplifiers, but he didn't understand the significance and tried to eliminate it until he read Armstrong's patents in 1914, which he promptly challenged.
 Armstrong and De Forest fought a protracted legal battle over the rights to the "regenerative" oscillator circuit which has been called "the most complicated patent litigation in the history of radio".
 De Forest ultimately won before the Supreme Court in 1934 on technical grounds, but most sources regard Armstrong's claim as the stronger one.

 The first and most widely used relaxation oscillator circuit, the astable multivibrator, was invented in 1917 by French engineers Henri Abraham and Eugene Bloch.
 They called their cross-coupled, dual-vacuum-tube circuit a multivibrateur, because the square-wave signal it produced was rich in harmonics, compared to the sinusoidal signal of other vacuum-tube oscillators.

 Vacuum-tube feedback oscillators became the basis of radio transmission by 1920.
 However, the triode vacuum tube oscillator performed poorly above 300 MHz because of interelectrode capacitance.
 To reach higher frequencies, new "transit time" (velocity modulation) vacuum tubes were developed, in which electrons traveled in "bunches" through the tube.
 The first of these was the Barkhausen–Kurz oscillator (1920), the first tube to produce power in the UHF range.
 The most important and widely used were the klystron (R. and S. Varian, 1937) and the cavity magnetron (J. Randall and H. Boot, 1940).